ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Kokkos trace
 ++++++++++++++

 `Kokkos <https://github.com/kokkos/kokkos>`_ is a C++ library for writing performance portable applications.
-Kokkos is used in many scientific applications for writing performance portable code that can run on CPUs, GPUs, and other accelerators.
+Kokkos is widely used in scientific applications to write performance-portable code for CPUs, GPUs, and other accelerators.
 ``rocprofv3`` loads an inbuilt `Kokkos Tools library <https://github.com/kokkos/kokkos-tools>`_, which emits roctx ranges with the labels passed using Kokkos APIs.
 For example, ``Kokkos::parallel_for(“MyParallelForLabel”, …)`` calls ``roctxRangePush`` internally and enables the kernel renaming option to replace the highly templated kernel names with the Kokkos labels.
 To enable the inbuilt marker support, use the ``kokkos-trace`` option.
-Internally, this option enables ``marker-trace`` and ``kernel-rename``:
+Internally, this option automatically enables ``marker-trace`` and ``kernel-rename``:

 .. code-block:: bash